Deadjed/NutritionalAssistant/README.md

 Is a coma seperated value file containing nutritional information on common foods and beverages, this raw data is what the program uses to search, calculate, and suggest all food information you see during usage.

 #### Database.h
-Is the header file containing the 'Food' Class which stores and queries information from FoodNutrientDatabase.csv.
+Is the header file containing the 'Food' Class which stores and queries information from 'FoodNutrientDatabase.csv.'
 The Food class has functions to load a database into memory, search the stored database, return micronutritional information from the database, return macronutritional information from the database, return a food items name based on it's location in the database, return a food items location in the database based on it's name, recommend foods based on a vector of symbols reffering to nutritional values needed.
 Calling functions using an object of this class makes working with the information within the database much easier.
 For example when an object of class Person wishes to suggest food items to the user based on thier macronutritional deficiencies, the object of class Person calls the object of databases (that currently has the FoodNutrientDatabase.csv data stored in memory) function recommend_foods.
 This function only requires that a vector of symbols reffering to the nutrient it wishes to suggest as the Food class handles the mapping of where each nutrients data is stored within the csv file.

 #### Person.h
 Is the header file storing the Person class which holds all the users data.
 This class also contains functions to get user data, print user data, calculate the users macronutritional requirements, add food items to the users diet, check the users diet, and remove foods from the users diet.